National Parks National Parks

 Directions:

-Aztec Ruins National Monument is located in Aztec, New Mexico near the crossroads of US 550 and NM Hwy 173.
+Aztec Ruins National Monument is located in Aztec, New Mexico near the crossroads of US 550 and NM 173.

 From Durango: Travel south on US 550 to Aztec.
-US 550 turns into 516 and crosses the Animas River.
+US 550 turns into NM 516 and crosses the Animas River.
 Immediately after the river turn north onto Ruins Road and continue 1/2 mile to Aztec Ruins National Monument.

 More Activities & Information